davidjnolan/Unreal_BattleTank_Expanded/README.md

 * BTE05: Refactor TankAimingComponent so that it gets it's weapon settings from the attached projectile
 * BTE06: Add functionality to allow multiple barrel firing
 * BTE07: Setting Pickup light and material colors dynamically through Blueprint
+* BTE08: Added a couple of projectile variants to test